elijahd16/Multi-Agent-DAO/README.md

 Function:

 - Provides read/write operations for storing Memory objects in a database.
-- Can handle "versioned" memory types (like proposals) and unique memory constraints.
+- Handles "versioned" memory types (like proposals) and unique memory constraints.
 - Agents rely on it to createMemory, getMemories, subscribeToMemory, etc.
 - ExtendedMemoryManager is a specialized overlay that enriches the base memory manager with additional logic like locks, concurrency checks, or advanced search.